DhirajBhakta/reflections/kubernetes.md

 ![](assets/components-of-kubernetes.svg)

-##### Control Plane
+##### Control Plane &mdash; The Masters/Managers
-The container **orchestration layer** that exposes the Kubernetes API and interfaces to define, deploy, and manage the lifecycle of containers.
+    - Includes ETCD, API server, scheduler, control manager The container **orchestration layer** that exposes the Kubernetes API and interfaces to define, deploy, and manage the lifecycle of containers.
-They detect and respond to cluster events (for example, starting up a new pod when a deployment's replicas field is unsatisfied).
+They detect and respond to cluster events (for example, starting up a new pod when a deployment's replicas field is unsatisfied).<br>
+They are actually containers themselves.

 ###### Kubernetes API?
 `kubectl` uses this API under the hood.<br>